James Marshall (judge): Personal life

 He married Alice Young on 25 October 1877.
 They had a son (Bernard) and a daughter (Mary).

 Honours

 Marshall was awarded the Ashanti Medal by Queen Victoria in 1874 for his leadership role in the Ashanti War, and on his retirement in 1882 was knighted by the Queen as a Knight Commander of the Order of St Michael and St George.

 Pope Leo XIII conferred on him the title of Knight Commander of St. Gregory the Great in 1889.

 Death and legacy

 He died on 9 August 1889, aged 60, and was buried in the churchyard cemetery at St Mary Magdalen’s Roman Catholic Church Mortlake.
 His wife Alice died in 1926 and is also buried in the churchyard.
 There is a plaque inside the church in their memory.
 It was unveiled on 11 August 1989, 100 years after his death.

 The Knights and Ladies of Marshall, a lay association of Ghanaian Catholics, visit the church in Mortlake annually to celebrate a Mass in his memory.
+On May 2019, the Roman Catholic Archdiocese of Cape Coast initiated Marshall's beatification cause.